imhamzamoeen/carpet/docs/architecture.md

 ## 14. Conclusion

-This architecture provides a solid foundation for Method Clean's digital presence, balancing:
+This architecture provides a solid foundation for Blowup Cleaners's digital presence, balancing:

 ✅ **Performance** - Fast load times, excellent Core Web Vitals ✅ **Scalability** - Can grow from 100 to 10,000 bookings/month